Salvation Army in Phoenix emergency financial assistance.

 Families in Phoenix as well as Maricopa County may be able to receive assistance from Salvation Army Corp centers.
-The non-profit agency offers stabilization, emergency financial assistance, referrals, and other social services.
-The Salvation Army is focused on helping the less fortunate, and can distribute short term emergency relief while a case worker helps the individual or family deal with longer term challenges.
+The non-profit agency offers stabilization, emergency financial assistance for paying rent or bills referrals, and other social services.
+There are seasonal programs too, including free food supplies or Christmas toys along with a year round food bank, The Salvation Army centers in the Phoenix area are focused on helping the less fortunate, and can distribute short term emergency relief while a case worker helps the individual or family deal with longer term challenges.

 Christmas and Thanksgiving Dinners are provided by the Salvation Army around the holidays.
 The agency will spread the holiday spirit and joy to those who are less fortunate in the Maricopa County region.
 The agency will provide free toys and gifts to children, Thanksgiving and Christmas dinners, and runs special programs for seniors.
 Volunteers from the community and the Salvation Army will deliver hot meals to the homebound as well.